First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Summary and outlook

 We have worked out the Fokker--Planck equations satisfied by the densities of the first-passage times at the left end of a segment $[a,b]$ with two absorbing boundaries, for a run-and-tumble particle with exponentially-distributed tumble durations in the presence of a constant drift.
 The Laplace transform of these equations yields a system of ordinary differential equations, whose Taylor expansion induces evolution equations for the exit probabilities and mean first-passage times through $a$ (given the initial value of the internal velocity state).
 These systems of equations are linear.
 Diagonalizing the matrix of the system allows to solve the equations and to work out the large-$b$ limit.
 This limit yields generalizations of existing results for the RTP on a half-line with instantaneous tumble.\\

 If the drift is negative, the particle exits the system almost surely.
-Moreover, the mean first-passage time through $a$ is the sum of an affine function (whose slope $\mu^{-1}$ for any value of the mean tumble duration $\varphi^{-1}$), and corrections that decrease exponentially with the distance to the origin.
-If the drift is positive, the exit probabilities decrease exponentially with the distance to the origin, at a rate given by the negative eigenvalue of the matrix of the linear system.
+Moreover, the mean first-passage time through $a$ is the sum of an affine function (whose slope $\mu^{-1}$ for any value of the mean tumble duration $\varphi^{-1}$), and corrections that decrease exponentially with the distance to left-end $a$ of the system.
+If the drift is positive, the exit probabilities decrease exponentially with the distance to the left-end $a$ of the system, at a rate given by the negative eigenvalue of the matrix of the linear system.
 On the other hand, the mean first-passage time through $a$ (conditioned on the exit of the particle) is an affine function of the initial distance to $a$, but the slope depends on the rate $\varphi$.\\

 The most straightforward extension would be to evaluate the variance of the first-passage time by taking higher-order terms in the Taylor expansion of the Laplace transform of the Fokker--Planck equations.
 Positive run-and-tumble times are features of active particles modeled by run-and-tumble particles, which suggests natural extensions of existing works on the run-and-tumble particles.
 In particular, more general boundary conditions, such as hard or attractive boundaries \cite{angelani2015run,angelani2017confined,angelani2023one,bressloff2022encounter,bressloff2023encounter}, have been investigated analytically.
 A duality symmetry between the exit probability of the RTP on a segment with absorbing walls and the stationary distribution of positions with hard walls has been identified in \cite{gueneau2024relating} in the presence of a force field.
 This is a special case of the Siegmund duality \cite{siegmund1976equivalence} (for reviews with a physical perspective, see \cite{gueneau2024siegmund,touzo2025exact,gueneau2025non}).
 It would be interesting to formulate this duality for an RTP with positive tumble duration.\\